 This HTML5 interactive timeline documented the birth of Benjamin Britten all the way to his death in 1976.

 The timeline operated on a horizontal scroll that could be browsed in decades.
 Every key event was represented by a title and thumbnail that could be expanded upon with a simple click or press on touch-sensitive devices.

 This interactive music sampler was created to help an uneducated audience to experience the best of Benjamin Britten’s music using a playful variety of different filters for the music.
 The audience could filter on: top 10, mood, genre, instrument, writers, speed, date and text search.
 The visual pictured above is the “speed” filter where the audience could drag the slider on the metronome to browse the different Britten tracks that matched the specified speed.

 The HTML5 interactive map explored Britten’s Aldeburgh as well as a 360-degree tour of the rooms inside The Red House.
-The design involved the creation of original water scenes for the bird’s eye view of Aldeburgh in Suffolk.
+The design involved the creation of original watercolour artwork for the bird’s eye view of Aldeburgh in Suffolk.